Amsterdam is a fun city, the place has so much more to offer!

 Amsterdam has a long vivid history and the food culture reflects it very well!

-We loved discovering cuisines we hadn’t tasted yet in Amsterdam, so I totally recommend you try out new world foods.
-The food tastes just amazing there!
+We loved discovering cuisines we hadn’t tasted yet in Amsterdam, so I strongly recommend you try out new world foods.
+The food tastes just wonderful there!

 Stroopwafles are another must-try when in Amsterdam.
 Two thinly baked waffles are sandwiched with a caramel filling.

-The dutch are also big in snacks.
-They love their krokets (meat croquettes) and potato fries, which they call patat.
-The fries are eaten with dutch mayonnaise!
+The Dutch were also big in snacks.
+They love their bitterballen krokets (meat croquettes) and potato fries, which they call patat.
+The fries are eaten with Dutch mayonnaise!

 Licorice are also favored in this peculiar country.
 It’s called drop, so look up a candy shop and get a load of drops.
 Paul sure did that!